 All prospective members must attend our membership class.
 We require this class because we want to make sure that people know exactly what it means to join a church and what will be required of them should they decide to join Olivet.

-In this class we talk about why it is important to join a church, what it means to be a member, our history, statement of faith, church covenant, and ways to connect at Olivet.
+In this class we talk about why it is important to join a church, what it means to be a member, our history, statement of faith, church covenant, and ways to connect with Olivet.

 Upon completing the class, the prospective member sits down with at least one elder, provides basic biographical information, shares his or her story of conversion and baptism, as well as his or her understanding of the gospel.
 This is also when the prospective member is asked to affirm Olivet's statement of faith and church covenant.